getsops/sops/README.rst

 You can enable this mode by passing `--shamir-secret-sharing` to the encrypt mode or by passing it to the edit mode for new files.
 You can set `quorum` with `--shamir-secret-sharing-quorum number`.
-The shorthands for both of these flags are `--sss` and `--sss-quorum`, respectively.
 The quorum must be lower or equal to the number of master keys.

 `quorum` defaults to 2.